Fencing Biosecure Production Zones and Pest Knockout Grant Program

 In addition to supporting landholders, the program will benefit the local environment, local communities and stimulate local economies.

-Local landholders are delivering the projects, with the support of Western Local Land Services.
-Following a competitive expression of interest process, 9 projects were approved through this program.
+Following a competitive expression of interest process, 9 landholder projects were approved through this program.

 The projects will see a total of 376 km of exclusion fencing erected and 331,170 hectares of property enclosed.
-To date, around 250 km of the 376 km has been constructed.
+Of the 9 landholder projects, all have completed or are in the final phase of completing their fencing, with approximately 350 km of the 376 km of exclusion fencing delivered to date.

-Participating landholders have reported immediate improvements to their primary production, biosecurity and biodiversity, including Nick Mannion from Lake Wallace Station.
+Participating landholders have reported immediate improvements to their primary production, biosecurity and biodiversity following the installation of exclusion fencing.
+One such landholder is Nick Mannion from Lake Wallace Station.

 “It’s been very pleasing to see the positive changes come about to our paddocks that are now enclosed behind our exclusion fencing,” Nick said.

-“We’ve noticed an increase in our groundcover as we now have greater control over unmanaged grazing pressure from pest animals like feral pigs and native animals like kangaroos and wallabies.
+“We’ve noticed an increase in our groundcover as we now have greater control over pest animals like feral pigs which is benefitting our livestock.

 “We are really pleased to see an increase in the abundance of wildlife and birdlife on our property through monitoring cameras we’ve installed as part of the project, particularly in areas where they aren’t known to frequent.